 Custom apparel is an investment in your brand — but figuring out how much to budget can feel confusing.
 Go too cheap and the results may disappoint.
 Spend too much and you risk overshooting your goals.

 The key isn’t simply spending more or less — it’s spending intentionally.
+That starts by understanding retail vs promotional apparel and how the intended use changes what the order should cost.
 Here’s how to plan your custom apparel budget wisely while still getting results you’re proud of.

 Start With the Purpose